 The Quick Help browser window includes a search function for locating text within a specific help file.
 The browser has back and forward buttons for viewing the history of Quick Help windows viewed while working in the Vivado IDE.

-The ? button in wizards and dialog boxes is located in the lower left corner (Figure 4-1).
+The ? button in wizards and dialog boxes is located in the lower left corner (see the following figure).
 In windows, the button is located in the upper-right corner.